Chapter 3 : Three.

 Alice gave a small, reluctant nod.
 “What’s he doing here?”

 “Learning I suppose,” Madeline answered flatly, suddenly throwing her arms up with frustration as her mind flicked over the entire situation.
-“Being a complete prat!
-A cheesy, self-assured, lying little bastard.
+“Being a cheesy, self-assured, lying little bastard.
 He guarantees my arse!”

 “I don’t think I want to.
 I can’t even begin to-He gets me!
 He was there, and all I wanted was you-and Ma!
 My father was everything she ever said he was-I couldn’t stand it.
 I had to talk to something!
 I’d have settled for a potted plant or something if it seemed agreeable enough-didn’t ask too many questions.
 Questions only make it worse.
 And he knew, of course he knew.
 He just does, Alice.
 He was the best anything I had, and he knew.
 It amused him.
 Bloody hell!
 I amuse him!”